tersesystems/ocaps/src/paradox/guide/confinement.md

 * *Assurance* -- boxed information can be passed out and round tripped to the original source, ensuring that the information has not been modified in transit.
 * *Private Channel* -- two actors can pass information to each other using sealed boxes, ensuring that sensitive information is not exposed even if the message is intercepted or `LoggingReceive` is enabled.

-An example of signing and assurance is in representing responsibility for operations, as shown in [HORTON](http://www.erights.org/elib/capability/horton/).
+An example of signing and assurance is in representing responsibility for operations, as shown in @ref:[responsibility tracking](../examples/horton.md).

 One possible application of dynamic sealing is that all `Access` objects can be sealed and safely bound in a dependency injection framework, and a revocable unsealer capability can be passed around to enable access from a central gatekeeper.
 I still need to implement this, but I think it's fairly straightforward.